devtekve/ISRORBilling/README.md

   "AllowedHosts": "*" // 👈 learn more: https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel/host-filtering?view=aspnetcore-6.0
 }
 ```

+You can see more details on [Application and Host Configuration](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?source=recommendations&view=aspnetcore-7.0#application-and-host-configuration) on Microsoft's documentation.

+But in a nutshell,
+1. you can create `appsettings.myserver.json` and override some configs there.
+2. On your environment variables you set `ASPNETCORE_ENVIRONMENT=myserver`

+The end result will be that appsettings.json will be merged internally with `appsettings.myserver.json`.

+Useful for setting certain credentials that you don't want committed to git by accident.

 ## About services
 We try to follow "micro-service" architechture approach, this is done to allow multiple different implementations of a given service, so that the community can easily customize the behavior of their application.